 Protein Transition in Food research group

-With a growing world population and increasing prosperity, the demand for protein and protein-rich products will increase in the coming years.
-In order to feed this growing, urbanising and prosperous population, food production needs to increase by 70% by 2050.
-Fred van de Velde is clear that this increasing demand cannot be met with solely traditional sources of protein.
-Currently, 63% of the proteins in the human diet in the Netherlands comes from animal products (meat, fish, dairy, etc.) and 37% is plant based.
-A more desirable proportion would be 50:50.
+With a growing world population and increasing prosperity, the demand for proteins and protein-rich products will increase in the coming years.
+To feed this growing, more urban and prosperous world population, food production needs to increase by about 60% by 2050.
+It is clear that this increasing food demand cannot be met with solely traditional sources of protein.